Black holes, fast scrambling and the breakdown of the equivalence principle

+Since we would like to study the fidelity between $\text{tr}_{\bar n}(\rho_U)$ and ${\mathbb{1}_n}/{n}$ after scrambling, we need to insert these two matrices into Eq.~(\ref{APFineq3}).
+Under the assumption of fast scrambling, the mean fidelity is averaged over all unitary operators of the state of the black hole.
+We obtain the following average fidelity as

 Since the scrambling time is very short, a newly formed black hole in a pure state, yet after its scrambling, should have negligible radiations.
-For such a black hole, the two norm $\| \text{tr}_{\bar n}(\rho_U) -\frac{\mathbb{1}_n}{n} \|^2_2$ that appeared in the fidelity relation Eqs.~(\ref{fidelity1}) and (\ref{fidelity}) in the manuscript may be calculated as
+For such a black hole, the two norm $\| \text{tr}_{\bar n}(\rho_U) -\frac{\mathbb{1}_n}{n} \|^2_2$ that appeared in the fidelity relation Eq.~(\ref{APfidelity}) in the manuscript may be calculated as

 where $\| A\|^2_2 = \text{tr}(A^\dagger A)$ is applied to the first step, and $\text{tr}(AB) = \text{tr}( A \otimes B \; \text{SWAP}_{A,B} )$ is applied in moving from the second to the third line.
 Here $\text{SWAP}_{A,B}$ is the SWAP operator between the quantum subsystems $A$ and $B$.
 Applying the Schur-Weyl duality in Appendix B to Eq.~(\ref{result1}) then yields